Hiring the right restaurant broker can be one of the smartest decisions you make.

 If you are unhappy with your broker you should not be locked into a long-term agreement.
 Make sure you have the right to cancel the agreement.

-You will need to agree the broker is entitled to compensation for properties they show you for a certain period of time after cancelling the agreement, but you will be free to negotiate or work with anyone else going forward.
+You will need to agree the broker is entitled to compensation for properties they show you for a certain period of time after canceling the agreement, but you will be free to negotiate or work with anyone else going forward.

 This is usually not an issue since you would have already negotiated for the properties shown by the broker if you had been interested in the first place.